Cribbage - often abbreviated to crib - is a two, three, or sometimes four player (e.g. playing two against two as partners) card game.

 The non-dealer places their cards face up, counts their tally, and pegs the score.
 The dealer follows that by doing the same with their hand.

-All five cards, which includes 4 hand cards and the turn card, are available for crib pegging rules.
+All five cards, which includes the four (4) hand cards as well as the turn card, are available for crib pegging rules.
 The same cards are also in play for extra points.

 Note: It is impossible to score 19 points in Cribbage.
 If a player calls a count of 19 points you should call the 'muggins' rule.
 Question how they get the count of 19 if you do not play the muggins rule.